PMCC-BioinformaticsCore/janis/docs/references/errors.md

 - **ValueError: There were errors in 2 inputs: {'field1': 'value was null', 'field2': 'other reason'}**

     One or more of your inputs when running were invalid.
 The dictionary gives the field that was invalid (key) and the reason Janis thinks your value was invalid (value).

+## Containers

+- **Exception: The tool 'MyTool' did not have a container.
+Although not recommended, Janis can export empty docker containers with the parameter `allow_empty_container=True` or `--allow-empty-container`**

+    One of the tools that you are trying to run or translate did not have a container attached to this.
+In Janis, we strongly encourage the use of containers however it's not always possible.

+    To allow a tool to be translated correctly, there are two mechanisms for doing so:

+    - CLI: Include the `--allow-empty-container` flag, eg: `janis [translate|run] --allow-empty-container mytool`
+    - API: Include `allow_empty_container=True` in the `tool.translate` method, eg: `mytool.translate("cwl", allow_emmpty_container=True).